 Public Lands Highways Discretionary (PLHD)

 The Public Lands Highways Discretionary (PLHD) Program was eliminated under MAP-21.
 All projects previously authorized under the PLHD Program will still be administered under previous rules and regulations of the PLHD Program.
-The PLHD Program provided funding for transportation planning, research, and engineering and construction of, highways, roads, parkways, and transit facilities that are within, adjacent to, or provide access to Indian reservations and Federal public lands, including national parks, refuges, forests, recreation areas, and grasslands.
+The PLHD Program provided funding for transportation planning, research, and engineering and construction of, highways, roads, parkways, and transit facilities that were within, adjacent to, or provide access to Indian reservations and Federal public lands, including national parks, refuges, forests, recreation areas, and grasslands.
 PLH funds were used for any type of Title 23 transportation project providing access to or within Federal or Indian lands and may be used for the State/local matching share for apportioned Federal-aid Highway Funds, as described in 23 USC 120(l).
-The program is administered by the Office of Federal Lands Highway.
+The program was administered by the Office of Federal Lands Highway.

 The Public Lands Highways (PLH) Program was originally established in 1930 by the Amendment Relative to Construction of Roads through Public Lands and Federal Reservations.
 Funding was provided from the General Fund of the Treasury.
-The intent of the program is to improve access to and within the Federal lands of the nation.
+The intent of the program was to improve access to and within the Federal lands of the nation.
 The Federal-Aid Highway Act of 1970 changed the funding source for the program from the General Fund to the Highway Trust Fund, effective in fiscal year (FY) 1972.
 The program has been continued with each highway or transportation act since then, and the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU, Public Law 109-59) continues the program through FY 2009.

 Since FY 2002, Congress has been designating all of the available PLHD funds each year for specific projects they list in the conference report accompanying the annual appropriations act.
 In addition, Congress has included a provision each year in the appropriations act that declares these designated projects to be eligible for PLHD funds "notwithstanding any other provision of law."
 This eligibility provision overrides the general eligibility and priority consideration criteria.